toolleeo/cli-apps/README.md

 * [fasd](https://github.com/clvv/fasd) - A Commandline Tool That Offers Quick Access to Files and Directories.
 It offers quick access to files and directories for POSIX shells.
 It is inspired by tools like autojump, z and v.
 Fasd keeps track of files and directories you have accessed, so that you can quickly reference them in the command line.
 * [fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to find.
 Written in Rust.
 * [gcp](https://github.com/petronny/gcp) - `gcp` (Goffi’s cp) is an advanced file copier tool, heavily inspired from the traditional `cp` command utility, but with some additional features: Displays the copy progress indicator, with estimated time, current file speed; logs of all actions; resume of interrupted copy processes.
+* [gcp](https://code.lm7.fr/petronny/gcp) - Advanced file copier tool, heavily inspired from the traditional cp command utility, but with some additional features
 * [ncdu](https://dev.yorhel.nl/ncdu) - "A disk usage analyzer with an ncurses interface.
 It is designed to find space hogs on a remote server where you don't have an entire graphical setup available."
 * [nnn](https://github.com/jarun/nnn) - "The missing terminal file browser for X".
 Provides only directory traversal and file visualization.
 No delete/move operations are supported.
 * [PathPicker](https://facebook.github.io/PathPicker/) - A tool from Facebook that parses the output from a command and presents a UI to select files and directories; can be used to apply a command of a interactively selected files or to move across directories.